bryanlepez/cse15l-lab-report4/labreport4.md

 ![Image](runTestFail.png)

-As we can see the tests FAILED!.
+As we can see the tests FAILED!
 Now let's fix what is causing these failures!

 ## Step 4: Editing Code to Fix the Failing Test